Ziv-Zakai Bound for DOAs Estimation: Derivation of ZZB for DOAs Estimation

-which is a function of $K$, the number of sources.
+which is a function of the number of sources $K$.
 For single source case (i.e., $K=1$), we have $\kappa = 1$, namely, there is no permutation ambiguity.
-Furthermore, the MSE scale factor gets smaller with the number of sources increasing, indicating that the MSE gets more scale down in the \textit{a priori} performance region after the ordering process.
-The reason is that, the average range $[\theta_{(k-1)},\theta_{(k+1)}]$ gets narrower with the number of sources increasing.
+Furthermore, the ratio $\kappa$ gets smaller with the number of sources increasing, indicating that the MSE scales down more in the \textit{a priori} performance region after the ordering process.
+The reason is that, the average interval $[\theta_{(k-1)},\theta_{(k+1)}]$ gets narrower with the number of sources increasing.